 On April 11, 2024, we announced plans to close two manufacturing facilities, located in Vista, California and Hawkins, Wisconsin in a continuing effort to simplify our footprint and drive operational efficiencies.
-We expect to incur pre-tax restructuring expenses and other closure costs of approximately \$45.0 million, primarily consisting of \$15.1 million in asset-related charges, \$11.4 million in restructuring severance and employee-related charges and \$8.3 million in equipment relocation and facility restoration charges.
-If unsold, we would expect to incur approximately \$10.2 million in inventory and other product-related charges which would be detrimental to Adjusted EBITDA.
+As of June 29, 2024 the remaining restructuring accrual for these plans is \$8.6 million and the remaining cash outlay is expected to be \$22.4 million.
+We expect to incur pre-tax restructuring expenses and other closure costs substantially complete the facility closures by the first quarter of approximately \$45.0 million, primarily consisting of \$15.1 million in asset-related charges, \$11.4 million in restructuring severance and employee-related charges and \$8.3 million in equipment relocation and facility restoration charges.
+If unsold, we would expect to incur approximately \$10.2 million in inventory and other product-related charges which would be detrimental to Adjusted EBITDA 2025.
 After completion of the site closures, we expect to realize annual pre-tax income improvements of at least \$11 million.
-During the three months ended March 30, 2024, we recorded approximately \$8.8 million in restructuring severance and employee-related charges in connection with the announced closures.
-We expect to incur a total pre-tax cash outlay of approximately \$29.0 million by the end of 2024 in connection with the announced actions, none of which has been incurred as of March 30, 2024.
+During \$11.0 million.